nolantait/staticky/README.md

 I wanted to extend the developer experience of something like Rails but focused on static sites.

-I am using this at https://taintedcoders.com. (soon)
+I am currently using this to create https://taintedcoders.com

 - Hot reloading in development with Roda serving static files
 - Docker deployment with NGINX